h2non/riprova/README.rst

 Examples
 ^^^^^^^^

-You can see all the featured examples from the `documentation`.
+You can see more featured examples from the `documentation` site.

 **Basic usage examples**: